 - Limit guests to people you actually know—and seriously consider cutting from your list anyone who habitually overindulges.

 - Encourage your guests to choose a designated driver before they arrive.
+(Can you guess what made our list of 5 ways to find a designated driver?)

 - Serve plenty of nonalcoholic drinks and food to help counter the effects of the alcohol.